-In addition to the minimum admission requirements as outlined above, prospective students must submit a prescribed portfolio containing a number of set tasks (www.uj.ac.za/fada).
+In addition to the minimum admission requirements as outlined above, applicants that meet these requirements must also submit a prescribed portfolio containing a number of set tasks.
+Qualifying applicants receive a link that provides details of the tasks and procedures for submitting the portfolio.
 The tasks are constructed to determine the suitability of the applicant and are described clearly and contain explicit assessment criteria.
-Successful portfolios are selected as follows: